Duration: 4 hours

 The tour meeting location is in De La Guerra Plaza on the corner of the plaza street and De La Guerra Street; located in downtown State Street near El Paseo Mall.
 Meet the tour guide behind City Hall and look for their green Eat This, Shoot That shirt.
 The tour will end at Happy Canyon Vineyards located inside El Paseo courtyard 1 block from the starting location.Get Directions

 Please be sure and let us know if you (or anyone in your group) has a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
-As long as we know in advance, we can usually accommodate most needs.
+As long as we know in advance for our Funk Zone Food Tour, we can usually accommodate most needs.

 There are city parking lots within one block of the meeting locations and street parking is available but limited in both space and time.
-Space, because we’re a busy city.
+Space, because Santa Barbara is a busy city.
 Time, because most spots are only 75 minutes.
+However, Solvang usually has plenty of parking everywhere.

 Please read all signs when looking for street parking to avoid getting ticketed.
 (We don’t want you crying at the end of the tour.)
-Specific parking details are listed on our tour pages.
+Specific parking details will be sent to you with ticket purchase.

 PLEASE NOTE: We do not stop tours to re-park/move cars.